rizvancodes/cs50/project/README.md

 ## templates
 The pages which make up the front end of the application
 # layout.html
-A standard layout which is extended on other pages, includes navbar
+A standard layout which is extended on other pages, includes navbar, footer and stylesheets
 # index.html

-# extcert.html
+The homepage where links to the different calculators are included

-# dip.html
+# extcert.html AND dip.html AND extdip.html

-# extdip.html
+The homepage where links to the different calculators are included.
+This page consists of

 ## static